- Addis Ababa

 Car rental is available at the airport.

-To avoid haggling and overpricing use the yellow/cream coloured government taxis parked at the terminal.
+To avoid haggling and overpricing, travellers should use the yellow/cream coloured government taxis parked at the terminal.
 These are more comfortable and reliable than the unofficial blue and white cabs.
-Make sure to agree on a fee with the driver before starting your journey.
+Passengers should make sure to agree on a fee with the driver before starting their journey.

 Transfer between terminals